 And to answer 1 question right now…Government Liquidation IS a legit site.

-Since their foundation in 1999, Liquidity Services has established itself as the leading, global surplus goods marketplace.
+Since its foundation in 1999, Liquidity Services has established itself as the leading, global surplus goods marketplace.
 Here are some impressive stats:

 - $2.2 Billion Gross Merchandise Volume